NielsIH/SnapSpot/README.md

 ### Tips for New Users

 - **Always Lock Markers:** After placing markers, use the lock button to prevent accidental movement
+- **Use Line Markers for Boundaries:** Place line markers to highlight walls, property lines, or measurement areas
 - **Backup Regularly:** Export your map data periodically as a backup
 - **Use Descriptions:** Add keywords to marker descriptions for easier searching and color-coding
 - **Offline First:** After the first visit, SnapSpot works completely offline